botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/control-flow-2.md

 {{ end }}
 ```

-Although this version works, we have sacrificed readability in the process.
-To keep the indentation in our source code
+Although this version works, we have sacrificed readability.
+To retain the indentation in our source code while
-while simultaneously avoiding the undesired whitespace in our output, we can use _trim markers_.
+simultaneously avoiding unwanted whitespace in our output, we can use _trim markers_.

 ```go
 {{ range $snacks }}